 I have an inspirational story to share about a special patient, Jessica (name changed to protect privacy).

 Jessica is in her early 20's and was in jail for five months for drug-related charges.
-She desperately wanted to help herself and straighten her life out, so she filled out paperwork for a MAT program while in jail.
+She desperately wanted to help herself and straighten her life out, so she filled out paperwork for a medication-assisted treatment (MAT) program while in jail.

 Upon her release from jail, Jessica went straight to the MAT program that she had applied to while incarcerated.
 Her father drove Jessica to the program, doing everything he could to support her to get the help that she needed.

 Jessica waited over four hours at this program to speak to someone, only to be told that there was nothing they could do for her at that time.
 She would have to come back in two weeks to be started on Suboxone.